sfnash/pagerduty-alexa-skill/README.md

 # PagerDuty skill for Amazon Echo (Alexa)

 An Amazon Alexa skill that provides information about PagerDuty.
+This is a fork of Steve Rice's project which allows PagerDuty integration via an API key, rather than OAuth.

 To use this skill you'll need a PagerDuty API key, which can be created as follows: https://support.pagerduty.com/hc/en-us/articles/202829310-Generating-an-API-Key

+## Getting started

+Before you begin, make the following changes to the project:

+1. index.js

+Set the following constants at the top of the file:

+APP_ID      - This is your perfronal skill id from developer.amazon.com accessToken - Your personal PagerDuty API key defaultUser - Your name (this should match exactly what you've defined in your intent schama)

+2. Gruntfile.js

+Update the ARN and region values in the lambda_deploy section, with the specifics from your own Amazon lambda instance.

 ## Development